Approved by Open Mainframe Project TAC on 2021-04-08

-Sandbox Projects may propose to be reviewed to move to the Incubation Stage at any time by creating a GitHub Issue to add to a future TAC meeting agenda ( minimum two weeks notice required ) or may be moved to the Incubation Stage during its annual review.
-Projects should prepare a presentation outlining how it has completed the Incubation Stage requirements.
+Sandbox Projects may propose to be reviewed to move to the Incubation Stage at any time by creating a GitHub Issue to add to a future TAC meeting agenda ( minimum two weeks’ notice required ) or may be moved to the Incubation Stage during its annual review.
+Projects should prepare a presentation outlining how they completed the Incubation Stage requirements.

 Incubation Stage projects will constitute “TAC Projects” under the Open Mainframe Project Charter.
 Incubation Stage projects will receive the benefits outlined in the Project Benefits by Stage document.